YongoDavid/Demo-repo/README.md

 Starting a new project for HIIT

 its been a while since i came here to give an update , i have finined another static for Hiit , i just went through all i have done so far , and i need to practice more

+now its times go over all the codes and projects we have done so far , and pratice alone side